 Many of our current or potential competitors, either alone or with their strategic partners, have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals, and marketing approved products than we do.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 These competitors also compete with us in recruiting and retaining qualified scientific and management personnel and establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our product candidates.
-Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient, or are less expensive than any products that we may develop.
+Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that we may develop.
 Furthermore, currently approved products could be discovered to have application for treatment of lysosomal storage, lung, muscular dystrophy and ophthalmologic indications, which could give such products significant regulatory and market timing advantages over any of our product candidates.
 Our competitors also may obtain FDA, EMA or other regulatory approval for their products more rapidly than we may obtain approval for ours.
 Additionally, products or technologies developed by our competitors may render our potential product candidates uneconomical or obsolete, and we may not be successful in marketing any product candidates we may develop against competitors.